-MUMIN 4561 Practicum: Vocal Ensemble Leadership and Techniques
+MUMIN 4561 Practicum: Leading Small Vocal Ensembles

 A practical study and application of small vocal ensemble techniques, repertoire, and leadership as applied to corporate worship.
+Students are expected to minister in the music program of a local church or organization.
 One Hour.